Coyote

 You'll also need to know how to stay safe when on the prowl for a coyote or wolf.
 So, to round out your hunting knowledge, take a hunter education course!

 Hunter-Ed courses provide the foundation you'll need to navigate wildlife identification scenarios confidently and safely.
 As you think about your next hunt, make sure you have the safety certification required by your state.
-Get started by choosing the online course for your state!
+Many states require it before getting a hunting license!